remusamalinei/coding-exercises/README.md

 - Inject the _GameStrategy_ implementation into the _ShapeThrower_ implementation when the latter is constructed in _GameController_.

-##roulette
-  In early development phases (may be completely redesigned, no recent development).

 ##top-ranker
   A concurrent solution, using the actor model, that uses a simple data structure to maintain a the top-n list of players sorted by score.